 The Temple of the Archinox was first conceived in late 2015.
-In essence, the Temple is a consciousness accelerator that resolves the paradoxes of exoteric religion back into their archidoxal whole.
+In essence, the Temple is a consciousness accelerator that absolves the paradoxes of exoteric religion back into an archidoxal whole.
 The word “archidox” is considered a dead word in the English language.
-An “archidox” is a concept that envelops paradoxes and reduces them back into one.
+An “archidox” is a concept that envelops paradoxes and reduces them back into one (or more accurately, absolute zero).
 Whenever one is confronted with an apparent paradox, what you have really discovered is the outer circumference of the archidox (See Fig. 1.1)

 Figure 1.2 Overlook Schematic of the Temple of the Archinox

 Figure 1.2 shows the plans for the Temple.
 This is a top-view.
 The outer region of the temple is divided into six sections.
 These sections represent different spiritual paths and faiths.
 They are: I. The Children of the Covenant (which includes Christianity, Judaism, and Islam), II.
 The Silence of the Buddha (which includes Hinduism along with other Eastern religions and philosophies), III.
 The Garden of Eden (Path of the Lovers), IV.
-The Spell of Ra-Hoor-Khuit, V. The Pythagorean School, and VI.
+The Spell of Ra-Hoor-Khuit (Egyptian Magick, Thelema, the Mysteries of the Ageless Wisdom), V. The New Pythagorean School, and VI.
 Earth Medicine & Magick.

 I. The Children of the Covenant